katajakasa/SDL_kitchensink/README.md

 Features:

 * Decoding video, audio and subtitles via FFmpeg
-* Dumping video and subtitle data on SDL_textures
+* Dumping video and subtitle data on SDL_Textures or software surfaces
 * Dumping audio data in the usual mono/stereo interleaved formats
 * Automatic audio and video conversion to SDL2 friendly formats
 * Synchronizing video & audio to clock